Beginning Your Journey: Utilizing A Free Myers-Briggs Personality Test

 What is the most valid personality test?

-No. There are resources such as 16Personalities that offer a free personality test to help you identify your Myers Briggs type.
-Websites such as Truity.com also offer affiliate programs for those who run websites focused on psychology, personality or career development.
+In many cases, if you apply for a job that requires a personality test, you will not have to pay.
+However, there are several online sites that are asking for money to take the MBTI.
+Nonetheless, there are resources such as 16Personalities that offer a free personality test to help you identify your Myers-Briggs type.
+Websites such as Truity.com also offer affiliate programs for those who run websites focused on psychology, personality, or career development.

 Are any personality tests accurate?